tviloria/bulkLookup/README.md

 hNames.py

-This script is used to extract Notifiers/Hacker groups and names from zoneh.org with the help of selenium.
+This script is used to extract Notifiers/Hacker groups and names from zoneh.org using selenium.

 lookup.py